Ham Radios: The Best Emergency Communications System

 Depending on the scale of the disaster, you might be able to get an internet signal and send an email (assuming that your computer or phone battery hasn’t died).

-Since the internet isn’t subject to the same overloads as cell phones, it should still work – but it still isn’t the most reliable form of communication for disasters.
+Since the internet isn’t subject to the same overloads as cell phones, it should still work – but it isn’t the most reliable form of communication for disasters.

 Why Ham Radio?

-There are other types of 2-way radio systems but ham is considered the best for emergency communications because it has the longest range and many channels.
+There are other types of 2-way radio systems, but Ham is considered the best for emergency communications because it has the longest range and many channels.

 To understand how important ham radios are for emergency communications, consider these examples of ham radios in action.